 It’s a beautiful thing when Sagittarius goes for its’ goal with flourish and fun; dangerous when Sagittarius insists that the world follows its one and only lead.

-Cassandra will be at Fellowships of the Spirit, Lilydale, Chautauqua Institute, SOTA, Kepler Conference, UAC.
+Cassandra will be at Fellowships of the Spirit, The Lilydale Assembly, Chautauqua Institute, SOTA, Kepler Conference, UAC.